yiqi-liu/TestAlgFair/README.md

 ```
 ### TL;DR
 Before running each `.R` file, make sure the working directory is set to the directory of the current `.R` file.
+- To replicate Figure 5, run `simulation/code/simulation-DGPplot.R`.
+Results will be saved as `simulation/results/simulation-DGPplot.html`.
 - To replicate the simulation results in Table I, for `[size]`$\in${1, 5, 10} denoting the sample size in thousands:
   * run `simulation/code/test1-weak-skew/test1n[size]k.R` for the top panel reporting the weak group skew test results;
   * run `simulation/code/test2-LDA/test2n[size]k.R` for the middle panel reporting the LDA test results;